mootools/mootools-core/Docs/Class/Class.Extras.md

 Events Method: addEvents {#Events:addEvents}
 ------------------------------------------

-The same as [addEvent](#Events:addEvent), but accepts an object to add multiple events at once.
+The same as [addEvent][], but accepts an object to add multiple events at once.

 ### Syntax: